 It’ll be a busman’s holiday for me, as I still intend to create yummy recipes for you guys & my YouTube channel.

 We want to climb mountains, swim in lochs, canoe down rivers and fish for our dinner at every opportunity.

-We plumped for May as the weather should be kinder and the midges should be non existent.
-Fingers crossed on both accounts!
+We plumped for May as the weather should be kinder and the midges should be non-existent.

 My Self Build VW T4 Campervan Conversion

 And this is how we intend to get there…

 I bought her in December 2015 for £1000.

 She’s a 1995 VW T4 with a cool 240,000 miles on the clock.

 She came from Sussex and I drove her back to Cornwall to live out an adventurous retirement.

 I’ve since spent a ridiculous amount of money on morphing her into our perfect adventure wagon.